 What to do if you get sick

-If you are sick and think you might have contracted the novel coronavirus, you need to call your nearest public health centre.
+If you are sick and think you might have contracted the novel coronavirus, you need to call your nearest public health centre or clinic.
 Do this before you visit a hospital or doctor’s office, as they will tell you which one to go to, in order to be dealt with as quickly as possible.

 If you do not speak Japanese, please call one of the multilingual hotlines set up across Japan: https://www3.nhk.or.jp/nhkworld/en/news/backstories/1019/